Operating systems

 Interrupt flags used here

 HT = Half Transfer, TC = Transfer Complete, TE = Transfer Error, FE = FIFO Error.
-These are status bits your interrupt handler checks before it decides whether to queue the next buffer, retry, or reset the engine.
+These are status bits the interrupt handler checks before it decides whether to queue the next buffer, retry, or reset the engine.

 Process VA (MMU walk)